-The Project Team recommends that MCPASD develop and continually refine a policy that defines clear guidelines for the operation of buildings.
-The guidelines should be flexible enough to reflect that each building has unique characteristics and should reflect a balance of energy use and comfort.
-Considerations should include ongoing maintenance practices, expectations for equipment and lighting shutdown at the end of the day, thermostat setpoints, guidance for when to use windows, and a communication method for building occupants to provide feedback on their comfort or the quidelines.
+The project team recommends that MGSD develop and continually refine a policy that defines clear guidelines for the operation of buildings.
+The guidelines should be flexible enough to reflect that each building has unique characteristics and should convey a balance of energy use and comfort.

+Considerations should include ongoing maintenance practices, expectations for equipment and lighting shutdown at the end of the day, thermostat setpoints, guidance for when to use windows, and a communication method for building occupants to provide feedback on comfort or guidelines.